Skip to main content

 When your PO is ready:

-Outlook Web Compose -- Opens Outlook on the web with the same pre-filled template.
+Outlook Web Compose -- autoGMS sends the supplier email immediately, then opens Outlook on the web with the same pre-filled draft.

 Default Mail Client -- Opens your system's default email application via mailto link.